Markets tumble, led by 5.8% drop in Tokyo following a tech-driven retreat on Wall Street

 BANGKOK (AP) — World shares tumbled Friday, with Japan’s Nikkei 225 index slumping 5.8% as investors panicked over signs of weakness in the U.S. economy.

-The declines followed a retreat on Wall Street after weak data raised worries the Federal Reserve may have missed its window to cut interest rates before it undercut economic growth.
+The declines followed a retreat on Wall Street after weak data raised worries the Federal Reserve may have missed its window to lower interest rates before they undercut economic growth.
 Fed Chair Jerome Powell said a cut could come in September after the U.S. central bank held steady at a meeting this week.

-The weak economic numbers raised the stakes for an already highly anticipated employment report coming on Friday.
+Bracing for a highly anticipated employment report coming on Friday, the future for the S&P 500 was down 0.9%, while that for the Dow Jones Industrial Average lost 0.5%.

-A nearly 19% decline in Intel's shares in aftermarket trading added to the gloom.
+A nearly 19% decline in Intel's shares in aftermarket trading deepened the gloom.
 The chipmaker said it was cutting 15% of its massive workforce — about 15,000 jobs — to better compete with more successful rivals like Nvidia and AMD.

-Japan's market suffered its worst loss since 2020 as the Nikkei 225 in Tokyo lost more than 2,000 points to 35,907.17, with banks', technology-related and manufacturers' shares hit by heavy selling.
+Japan’s market retreated to where it was trading in January before surging to an all-time high last month of over 42,000.
+The Nikkei 225 lost 2,216.63 points to 35,909.70, with banks’, technology-related and manufacturers’ shares hit by heavy selling.

-Chip maker Tokyo Electron dived 11.1% and chip equipment maker Lasertec Corp. lost 10%.

-Japanese shares have been pummeled after the central bank raised its benchmark interest rate on Wednesday, to 0.25% from 0.1%.
+Japanese shares were pummeled after the central bank raised its benchmark interest rate on Wednesday, to 0.25% from 0.1%.
 That pushed the value of the Japanese yen higher against the U.S. dollar, potentially hurting overseas earnings of major manufacturers and deflating a boom in tourism.

 Chinese shares have extended losses as investors registered disappointment with the government's latest efforts to spur growth through various piecemeal measures instead of the hoped-for infusions of broader stimulus.